gigsmart/react-native-simple-shadow-view/README.md

 # react-native-simple-shadow-view

 This Module is updated version of https://github.com/ConduitMobileRND/react-native-simple-shadow-view There was some AndroidX issue with actual version.
+It also adds support for web.

 ## Getting started

-`$ npm install @vikasrg/react-native-simple-shadow-view --save`
+`$ npm install @gigsmart/react-native-simple-shadow-view --save`

 ### Mostly automatic installation

-`$ react-native link @vikasrg/react-native-simple-shadow-view`
+`$ react-native link @gigsmart/react-native-simple-shadow-view`

 ### Manual installation